-Our employees are our most important assets.
-As of March 2023, OGPL has a workforce of 126.
+Our employees are key contributors to our business success.
+As of March 2024, OGPL has a workforce of 129.
 We believe the quality and commitment level of our professionals is at par / highest amongst the power generating companies.
-OGPL continues to focus on key drivers of employee engagement like career growth, learning opportunities, fair performance and rewards and employee well-being by enhancing its HR processes for scale, adility and consistent employee experience.
+OGPL continues to focus on key drivers of employee engagement like career growth, learning opportunities, fair performance and rewards and employee well-being by enhancing its HR processes for scale, agility and consistent employee experience.

 Further, it also organizes workshops enhancing the skill sets of its employees and promoting their overall involvement.
-Frequent and outcome oriented session has resulted to superior employee experience.
+Frequent and outcome-oriented session has resulted to superior employee experience.
 The Company also assigns individual goals to the employees, consistent with the overall objective of the business which not only acts as a strong motivator but also contributes towards improving the overall efficiencies of the business.